Glen Benton: Early life and education

+Musical career

-Benton was born in Niagara Falls, New York but was raised in Tampa, Florida.
-It was here on July 21, 1987, after guitarist Brian Hoffman replied to Benton's advertisement in a local music magazine, Deicide was formed.
+On July 21, 1987, after guitarist Brian Hoffman replied to Benton's advertisement in a local music magazine, Deicide was formed.
 Within days the band, consisting of Benton (bass/vocals), Hoffman, Hoffman's brother Eric (guitars) and Steve Asheim (drums), was named "Amon", after the Egyptian deity.
 Within a month, Amon had recorded the crude Feasting the Beast 8-track demo in Benton's garage and had started playing the occasional gig in the Tampa area.
 In 1989, Amon recorded their second demo, Sacrificial, at Morrisound with producer Scott Burns.

-Benton also collaborated with the Mexican metal band Transmetal on their album El Infierno de Dante with the choruses, under the production of Scott Burns in Morrisound, which sold almost 100,000 copies.
+Benton had his tonsils removed when he was 24 years old, following the release of Deicide's second album Legion.
+The procedure was financed by Roadrunner Records.
+He toured Europe with Deicide two weeks later while still recovering from the surgery.

+Since 1990, Benton has recorded and released thirteen full-length studio albums with Deicide.